Non-Abelian Chiral Spin Liquid on the Kagome Lattice: Abstract

 \section{Abstract}

-We study $S=1$ spin liquid states on the Kagome lattice constructed by Gutzwiller projected $p_x+ip_y$ superconductors.
-Depending on the topology of the fermions, the obtained spin liquids can be either non-Abelian or Abelian.
+We study $S=1$ spin liquid states on the kagome lattice constructed by Gutzwiller-projected $p_x+ip_y$ superconductors.
+We show that the obtained spin liquids are either non-Abelian or Abelian topological phases, depending on the topology of the fermionic mean-field state.
 By calculating the modular matrices $S$ and $T$, we confirm that projected topological superconductors are non-Abelian chiral spin liquid (NACSL).
-The chiral central charge and the spin Hall conductance we obtained agrees very well with the $SO(3)_1$ field theory predictions.
-The NACSL may be stabilized by a local Hamiltonian.
-From a variational study we observe a topological phase transition from the NACSL to a $Z_2$ Abelian spin liquid.
+The chiral central charge and the spin Hall conductance we obtained agree very well with the $SO(3)_1$ (or, equivalently, $SU(2)_2$) field theory predictions.
+We propose a local Hamiltonian which may stabilize the NACSL.
+From a variational study we observe a topological phase transition from the NACSL to the $Z_2$ Abelian spin liquid.